 - Good value for the price

-- The weigh 27 oz and few customers said they are bit heavy
+- They weigh 27 oz and few customers said they are bit heavy

-Nikon is a popular and trusted brand which is loved by many.
+Nikon is a popular and trusted brand that is loved by many.
 The Nikon Monarch was designed to be a bit lighter than its predecessor.
-It is built with extra low depression glass lenses making it a serious contender as the “go-to” binocular for any outdoor enthusiast.
+It is built with extra-low depression glass lenses making it a serious contender as the “go-to” binocular for any outdoor enthusiast.

 The Nikon Monarch 5 binoculars 10×42 are made with polycarbonate reinforced with fiberglass.
 This makes them lightweight and sturdy ensuring you can use it for a long period.